Lauren Lake: Other work

-Organizations

-From 1999 to 2002, Lake was the vice president of DS Recordings Inc., where she discovered, signed, and developed new talent.
-Since September 2000, Lake has also been the co-owner of L Style Design Studios, LLC, in Fort Lee, N.J.
-In this forum, she provides full scale interior design services for clients, including updates, renovations, construction, and general contracting.
+Between 1999 and 2002, Lake was the vice president of DS Recordings Inc. Since September 2000, Lake has also been the co-owner of L Style Design Studios, LLC, in Fort Lee, N.J., an interior design service.

-Since 2006, Lake has run the Law Offices of Lauren Lake, located in New York City, Saddlebrook, New Jersey, and Southfield, Michigan.
-In this forum, she acts as the sole practitioner, responsible for establishing and maintaining client relationships.
-She represents clients in civil and criminal matters, including divorce, child custody and support, and paternity.
-Further, she has handled felony and misdemeanor trials, involving arson, criminal sexual conduct, theft, weapons, assault, and possession of controlled substances.
+Since 2006, Lake has run the Law Offices of Lauren Lake, located in New York City, Saddlebrook, New Jersey, and Southfield, Michigan where she acts as the sole practitioner.
+She and worked on civil and criminal matters, including divorce, child custody and support, and paternity.
+She has also handled felony and misdemeanor trials, involving arson, criminal sexual conduct, theft, weapons, assault, and possession of controlled substances.
 She is a member of The Metropolitan Bar Association, Association of Black Women Lawyers, and Black Entertainment and Sports Lawyers Association.
 Lake is the co-founder of the Women in Entertainment Empowerment Network (WEEN) which promotes the positive portrayal of women in entertainment and society.